carlosrojasquiroz/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a graduate student in the Master of Economic Analysis at Universidad Carlos III de Madrid.
-Previously, I've worked as a Senior Economist at the Fiscal Council of Peru.
+I'm a graduate student in the Master of Economic Analysis (the first stage of the PhD program) at Universidad Carlos III de Madrid.
+Previously, I've worked as a Senior Economist at the Fiscal Council of Peru (2018-2020).

 Here I upload documents about classes I've taught, my previous professional work and some research papers I've published in the last years.